Create a Website Account - Manage notification subscriptions, save form progress and more.

 Home Rule Charter Committee

 The city currently has a population of more than 5,000 inhabitants.
 At the determination of City Council by Resolution #2023-R-012 passed 3/22/2023, a Home Rule Charter Committee was established.
 This 15 person Committee will be a temporary (specific purpose) committee.
 The Charter Committee will research and advise City Council regarding matters related to the drafting and submitting of a proposed Home Rule Charter to the voters of the City.
-This Commission will meet probably 1 time per month from July 2023 to February 2024.
+This Commission will meet probably 1 time per month from February 2024 to October 2024.
+Applicants must be residents within the city limits.
 With questions, please contact the City Secretary.

 Downtown Revitalization Committee